sivashankar8/susi_android/README.md

 #### Separation of concerns

-Lastly, each class should only perform one task, do it well, and be unit tested for it.
+Lastly,each class should only perform one task, do it well, and be unit tested for it.
 For example, if a presenter is doing more than it should, i.e., parsing dates or implementing search logic, better move it in its own class.
 There can be exceptions to this practice, but if the functionality can be generalised and reused, it should most definitely be transferred in its own class and unit tested.

 ## Contributions Best Practices